Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 The falls are also famous for being a symbol of Kauai’s beautiful landscape, having been featured in the opening credits of the classic TV show Fantasy Island!

-There’s a large parking lot, and it’s a quick stop to snap a selfie in front of this beautiful Kauai waterfall.
-Or, if you’re feeling adventurous, there’s also a hike down to the bottom of the falls.
+Right by a large parking lot, this is a quick stop to snap a selfie in front of a beautiful Kauai waterfall.
+Or, if you’re feeling adventurous, you can also a hike down to the bottom of the falls.

-Since it is easy to get to this waterfall, it is one of the best Lihue Hawaii things to do, even if you have a short trip!
+Since it is easy to get to this waterfall, it is one of the best Lihue Hawaii things to do, even if you planned a shorter trip!

 13. Go to a Luau

-Celebrate the Hawaiian tradition with Smith’s Tropical Paradise Luau at their family garden in Wailua, featuring a delicious luau buffet feast!
+Enjoy a Hawaiian tradition with Smith’s Tropical Paradise Luau.
+They’re located at their family garden in Wailua and feature a delicious luau buffet feast!

 Get a detailed review of Smith's Tropical Paradise, one of the best Kauai luaus, by top Hawaii blog Hawaii Travel with Kids.
 Image of a group of Tahitian dancers at Smith Family Luau on Kauai.